 Chad5: Do you think her non-belief in his vision is stronger in the latter example?
 I submit it is identical but the stakes of the question are higher and this is why she argues against trusting his vision whereas she might have just indulged him if he only wanted to bet $10.

 Matt5: She believes that the risk is too high.
-The truth is that she believes his judgment is in error and she believes he is not trustworthy in that judgment.
+The truth is that she believes his judgment is in error, and she believes he is not trustworthy in that judgment.
 She is not acting because of a lack, but because of belief.
-This is the point I'm going to continue to make: actions follow beliefs, not lack of beliefs.
+This is the point I'm going to continue to make: actions follow beliefs and not lack of beliefs.